DTADMI/react-tiny-link-app/README.md

 We decided not to do TDD on this application, as it might have taken more time than that allocated.
 Hence, the tests also went into the "maybe later" list.

+### Deployment

+We decided not to deploy this application, as to have the best performance, the backend would require a kubernetes cluster or something similar, and that would be more costly than the budget for this application.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).